msu-eele-465/final-project-ecallery888/docs/planning/proposal.md

 ## Hardware Setup

-I'll require a servo motor, a buzzer, the MSP430s, and the LCD display, as well as a power supply to power the motor.
+I'll require a servo motor, a buzzer, the MSP430s, the LM19, and the LCD display, as well as a power supply to power the motor.
+![alt text]
 What hardware will you require?
 Provide a conceptual circuit diagram and/or block diagram to help the reviewers understand your proposal.
 Be sure to introduce and discuss your figures in the text.

 ## Software overview